 The Records Officer, using the scores, handicaps and tables will also define personal classifications, i.e. 3rd Class, 2nd Class, 1st Class, Bowman, Master Bowman, Grand Master Bowman.

 You can achieve 3rd, 2nd, 1st or BM (Bowman) classification at any club shoot or competition.
 You need to submit 3 scores to the Records Officer to classify.
 You can only classify for MB (Master Bowmen) and GMB (Grand Master Bowman) having submitted 3 scores to GNAS, from Record Status Shoots / Tournaments.

-You can download a copy of the current classifications by following the right hand link
+You can download a copy of the current Imperial Classifications by following the right hand link